 4. Improved Mobile SEO

 When it comes to search engine optimization, we are all slaves to Google whether we want that to be the case or not.
 If Google wants it, we do it.
 According to Google, it is recommended webmasters build their sites as responsive, but if that isn’t an option, they prefer your business makes a separate HTML website to serve to mobile users.
-This will increase the likelihood your site will rank well among Google mobile search.
+This will increase the likelihood your site will rank well in Google mobile search results.

 5. Competitive Advantage Over Your Competition